thomasn1003/thomasn1003/README.md

 <h3 align="center">

-Welcome 👋, I'm Thomas Nguyen
+Welcome 👋,
 </h3>

 <h2 align="center">
-I am a computer science graduate from <a href="http://www.fullerton.edu/" target="_blank" rel="noreferrer">Cal State University, Fullerton</a>💻
+I am Thomas Nguyen, a software engineer based in the USA</a>💻
 </h2>

 #### Connect with me: